uchicago-cs/student-resource-guide/tutorials/git.rst

 ``Merge branch 'update-buffer-size' into main``.
-You could change this to something like ``Merging 'update-buffer-size' (buffer should actually be 300)`` to indicate that you did not actually accept the changes from the ``update-buffer-size`` branch but, for the purposes of this homework, you can also just use the default message.
+You could change this to something like ``Merging 'update-buffer-size' (buffer should actually be 300)`` to indicate that you did not actually accept the changes from the ``update-buffer-size`` branch but, for the purposes of this tutorial, you can also just use the default message.

 Once you save the commit message, the merge will be completed and you will see something like this: